eclipse-ditto/ditto-examples/grove-ctrl/README.md

 ACL (active control list) of the Thing: `raspberry`.
 This is the user we will be using to connect to Eclipse Ditto from the Raspberry.
 But first of all we need to create the user.
-Have a look at the [README](https://github.com/eclipse/ditto/tree/master/docker) in the docker-folder of the _ditto_ project.
+Have a look at the [README](https://github.com/eclipse/ditto/tree/master/docker) in the docker-folder of the _Ditto_ project.
 It describes how to create a new password.
 We will use the password `raspberry` for our user `raspberry`.
 If you want to use a different user/password, have a look at the [python/README.MD](python/README.md).